-- Provide a bridge crossing that is structurally sufficient for the intended use of the structure. - Preserve Route 66 as a tourist destination in Oklahoma.
+- Provide a bridge crossing that is structurally sufficient for the intended use of the structure. - Provide comfort factor to drivers, including those drivers with wider vehicles. - Preserve Route 66 as a tourist destination in Oklahoma.

 4.0 ALTERNATIVES AND EVALUATION COMPONENTS